jadecobra/python_tdd_exercises/LISTS.md

         a_list.remove(2)
         self.assertEqual(a_list, [0, 1, 2, 3, 2])
     ```
-    the tests pass.
-We can conclude from our experiment that the `remove` function removes the first occurrence of an item from a list
+    the tests pass, show us from our experiment that the `remove` function removes the first occurrence of an item from a list

 ## How to remove the last item in a list